 - Keystone Centre grounds (use entrance at 18th street and Queens avenue)

 - Kin Park

 - Rideau Park

 York University will send a quarterly report to the City outlining a life cycle analysis includes lbs of clothing diverted, litres of water saved and CO2 emissions avoided.
-In December 2018 nearly 5,132 pounds of textiles were collected at the four depot sites!
+In 2020 the pilot bins collected almost 60,000lbs of textiles!

-You can donate and shop at the following thrift stores in Brandon:
+You can donate and shop at the following charitable thrift stores/bins in Brandon:

 Nearly New- proceeds fund the purchase of patient equipment at the Brandon Regional Hospital Centre